lineCode/project-24/README.md

 ## Elevator Pitch

-_You have 24 hours to post the best score possible in this stylish arcade wave based shooter.
-Every day rotating modifers change up enemy stats and your advantages/disadvantages._
+_You have 24 hours to post the best score possible in this stylish arcade wave-based shooter.
+Every day rotating modifiers change your and the enemy's advantages/disadvantages._

 ## Development Stack